This month marks the 3 year anniversary of my first home purchase, and can you believe I’ve already been able to save time and money off my mortgage?

 I’m 3 years in and I’ve already saved time and money off my mortgage.

-Not everyone will be able to do it at the same pace, but putting a concerted effort into making extra principle payments of any kind will save you significant time and money over the course of your mortgage.
+Not everyone will be able to do it at the same pace, but putting a concerted effort into making extra principal payments of any kind will save you significant time and money over the course of your mortgage.

 The best part is I’ve been able to do it without sacrificing anything from my lifestyle, but only because I’ve kept my lifestyle the same despite the increase in my income.